Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Email Notification Settings
 ---------------------------

-As explained earlier in ? the Tracker comes with a predefined set of rules to keep relevant people aware of the artifact life.
+As explained earlier in `E-mail Notification`_ the Tracker comes with a predefined set of rules to keep relevant people aware of the artifact life.
 The default rules can however be complemented or tuned in a number of ways: